 - Set in the fridge until marshmallow is set (you should be able to lift the entire square out of the dish).
-This usually takes about an hour for me.
+This takes about an hour.

 - Use an oiled pizza cutter or knife to slice the whole square into as many marshmallows as you like (usually about 36 big ones or 288 small ones).